Jeanyvesbourdoncle/Behavioral-Cloning-End-To-End-Learning/README.md

 * Test that the model successfully drives around track one without leaving the road

-* Summarize the results with a written report
+* Summarize the results with a written report (implemented in the readme.md)

 -----------------------------------------------------------------------------------------------